-The most common experience you can face during periods is sweaty and irritable body.
+The most common experience you can face during periods is a sweaty and irritable body.

 Pamper yourself with a Hot water tub session with essential oils and relax your body.
 Hot water will help in the relaxation of the muscles and reducing the pain.
 Moreover, a hot water session will also give you a calm and positive mood to focus on your other works.

 15-20 minutes of this session is fairly enough to relax your abdominal muscles.